 4 Hours in Salem, Massachusetts

-Hello, dear readers!
 I’m back with another short and sweet trip.
-This time, I flew to Boston for an extended weekend.
-I ended up hopping on a train and taking a mini-side trip to the witchiest city in the USA.
-That right!
-I’m sharing 4 Hours in Salem, Massachusetts.
+This time, I flew to Boston for an extended weekend and took a mini-side trip to the witchiest city in the USA—Salem, Massachusetts.
+Today, I’m sharing my guide for 4 Hours in Salem, Massachusetts.

 4 Hours in Salem, Massachusetts